razvanjuverdeanu/UiAndApiFramework/README.md

 **Framework created with Java 17, Spring Boot, Selenium, RestAssured, TestNG

 **This framework it's testing **DHL European Road Freight Transit Time**
-- postal code are retrieved from **GEONAMES.ORG** - https://www.geonames.org/postal-codes/
+- postal code are retrieved from **GEONAMES.ORG** - https://www.geonames.org/postal-codes/ (!!some codes retrieved from here are not valid for DHL, so some tests might fail!!)
 - there's also the possiblity to retrieve postal code from a file

 ** To run the test you can use Intellij run button or use terminal with this command "mvn clean test -DxmlFileName="testng.xml"